Learn New Skills on a Budget: Free Courses, Apps & Practice Plans

 Effective Study Skills Strategies

-Stack a new habit on an old one, space your reviews, and quiz yourself.
+These strategies work best when you stack a new habit on an old one, space your reviews, and quiz yourself.
 When a video ends, build something tiny before you watch another.
 For a motivation nudge on tough days, skim our daily habit quotes.
 For a primer on why spacing beats cramming, see this overview of spaced repetition.

 Results vary.
 Consistent practice, rest, and feedback may support better retention; adjust methods if you hit a plateau.